 B: You fly a lot—how do you keep your skin looking good with all the plane travel?

-SW: I tend to take a travel-sized raw coconut oil with me on the plane and dab it under my eyes, on my lips and forehead every three hours or so.
-Normally I stay away from oils because they make me break out but because it’s so dry on a plane it just seems to work.
+SW: I tend to take a travel-size raw coconut oil with me on the plane and dab it under my eyes and on my lips and forehead every three hours or so.
+Normally I stay away from oils because they make me break out, but because it’s so dry on a plane it just seems to work.
 I put it on the ends of my hair as well to prevent breakage.

 Look #1: Charcoal Underliner

 Get the Look

 To achieve this modern “disco fairy” vibe, makeup artist Georgia Hull etched kohl along the waterline, then smudged the liner down onto the bottom lash line to soften it.
 Next she dipped a small pencil-tipped brush into bronze eyeshadow and used it to blend under the eye.
 Hull added loads of mascara to the top lashes to balance out the liner, then painted a matte peach on the lips for a polished finish.

 B: How would you describe your everyday makeup look?